 Alternatively, beans can be frozen (see below).

 To freeze: Allow the cooked beans to cool completely.
 Transfer beans to an airtight container or freezer-safe resealable bag.
 Store in the freezer for up to 3 months.
+Pro-tip: Freeze the beans in cup-sized portions for easy reheating and serving!

+To reheat: Place the beans in a saucepan on the stove over medium-low to low heat.
+Cook, stirring occasionally, until the beans are heated throughout.
 Pro-tip: Beans can easily turn mushy when you reheat them.
 Make sure you use the lowest temperature possible while still maintaining a very gentle simmer.
 Add a few splashed of broth or water if your beans are dry.

-What to do with leftover Mexican beans?
+What to do with leftover black beans tacos?

 These easy Mexican black beans are incredibly versatile!
 You can make so much more than just tacos with this flavorful bean filling!!